tamboekie/flysky_i6x_battery_mod/README.md

 ![](./README_files/pasted_image015.jpg)![](./README_files/pasted_image016.jpg)

 ## Final thoughts
 It all works as expected and I can now charge my Flysky i6X using a 5V micro-USB charger.
-It should have cost me around £6/£7 to achieve this, expect I bought the wrong battery initially, so worked out a tiny bit more.
-Technically, since I had the fallback  battery lying around, it could have cost me less.
+It should have cost me around £6/£7 to achieve this, except I bought the wrong battery initially, so worked out a tiny bit more.
+Technically, since I had the fallback battery lying around, it could have cost me even less had I thought to use it from the start.

-On other thing: I should have done a side-by-side transmitter range test to make sure the lower supply voltage (3.7V Li-Ion vs. 6.0V AA batteries) did not affect range.
+One other thing: I should have done a side-by-side transmitter range test to make sure the lower supply voltage (3.7V Li-Ion vs. 6.0V AA batteries) did not affect range.